 Undiagnosed vs Non-cirrhotic patients in MASLD population

 We specify a distribution of undiagnosed cirrhosis (A) and non-cirrhosis patients (B).
 They have the same health and utility measures.
-The transition prob to cirrhosis is non-weighted and derived from literature.
 The following probabilities are weighted:

 Transition to Death, different for A and B